 5.1.
-The promoter or their agents will endeavour to contact the prize winners on the cellular number or email address used to enter the competition when placing their FTTH or Fixed LTE service.
+The promoter or their agents will endeavour to contact the prize winners on the cellular number or email address used to enter the competition when placing their online registration on the Superiate website and/or when placing their online order for FTTH or Fixed LTE services on the RSAWEB website.
 If, however, they cannot be reached after three attempts made within three working days of the promoter trying to contact them, the prize will be forfeited, and another winner will be selected in accordance with the competition rules via a random draw.
 Winners must provide a valid delivery address, failure to provide an accurate delivery address which results in the prize being delivered to an incorrect location is not for the promoter to resolve and will not be considered as grounds for dispute.

 5.2.
 Potential winners must produce a valid service invoice and/or contract in order to be confirmed as a winner.
 Being contacted by the organiser is not confirmation that the consumer has won.
 Failure to produce a valid service invoice and/or contract will result in the consumer forfeiting the prize.

 5.3.
 At the time that a potential prize winner is identified and contacted he/she may be requested to submit certain documents i.e. a copy of his/her ID document and their valid service invoice and/or contract detailing the purchase of the service where the purchase date is on or before the date of the entry.

 5.4.
 Consumers may not enter the promotion on behalf of other individuals.
 The individual deemed as the entrant and potential winner is the contracted customer for the service ordered to enter the promotion.

 5.5.
 Consumers who are under the age of 18 at the time of entry are not eligible to win any of the available prizes.